Either/Or (Kierkegaard book): Part II

-Introducing the ethical stage it is moreover unclear if Kierkegaard acknowledges an ethical stage without religion.
+It is unclear if Kierkegaard acknowledges an ethical stage without religion.
 Freedom seems to denote freedom to choose the will to do the right and to denounce the wrong in a secular, almost Kantian style.
 However, remorse (angeren) seems to be a religious category specifically related to the Christian concept of deliverance.
-Moreover, Kierkegaard is constant in his point of view that each single individual can become conscious of a higher self than the externally visible human self and embrace the spiritual self in "an eternal understanding".
+Moreover, Kierkegaard is constant in his point of view that each individual can become conscious of a higher self and embrace the spiritual self in an "eternal understanding".

 Discourses and sequel

-Along with this work, Kierkegaard published, under his own name, Two Upbuilding Discourses on May 16, 1843 intended to complement Either/Or, "The Expectancy of Faith" and "Every Good and Every Perfect Gift is from Above".
+Along with this work, Kierkegaard published, under his own name, Two Upbuilding Discourses on May 16, 1843, intended to complement Either/Or, "The Expectancy of Faith" and "Every Good and Every Perfect Gift is from Above".

 Kierkegaard also published another discourse during the printing of the second edition of Either/Or in 1849.
-Kierkegaard's discourse has to do with the difference between wishing and willing in the development of a particular expectancy.
+This discourse has to do with the difference between wishing and willing in the development of a particular expectancy.
 "As thought becomes more absorbed in the future, it loses its way in its restless attempt to force or entice an explanation from the riddle."
-Expectancy always looks to the future and can hope, but regret, which is what Goethe did in his book The Sorrows of Young Werther, closes the door of hope and love becomes unhappy.
-Kierkegaard points to "faith as the highest" expectancy because faith is something that everyone has, or can have.
+Expectancy always looks to the future and can hope, but regret, which is what Goethe did in The Sorrows of Young Werther, closes the door of hope and love becomes unhappy.
+Kierkegaard points to "faith as the highest" expectancy because faith is something everyone has, or can have.
 He says: "The person who wishes it for another person wishes it for himself; the person who wishes it for himself wishes it for every other human being, because that by which another person has faith is not that by which he is different from him but is that by which he is like him; that by which he possesses it is not that by which he is different from others but that by which he is altogether like all."